Narva

 Narva is a municipality and city in Estonia.
-It is located in Ida-Viru county, at the eastern extreme point of Estonia and European Union, on the west bank of the Narva river which forms the Estonia–Russia international border.
-With 54,409 inhabitants (as of 2020) Narva is Estonia's third largest city after capital Tallinn and Tartu.
+It is located in Ida-Viru County, at the eastern extreme point of Estonia, on the west bank of the Narva River, which forms the Estonia–Russia international border.
+With a population of 52,495 (as of 2024), it is the third-largest city in Estonia after the capital Tallinn and Tartu.

-In 1944, Narva was nearly completely destroyed during the battles of World War II.
-During the Soviet period (1944–1991), the city's original native inhabitants were not permitted to return after the war, and immigrant workers from Soviet Russia and other parts of then USSR were brought in to populate the city.
-The city whose population had been, as of 1934 census, 65% ethnic Estonian, became overwhelmingly non-Estonian in the second half of the 20th century.
-According to more recent data, 46.7% of the city's inhabitants are citizens of Estonia, 36.3% are citizens of the Russian Federation, while 15.3% of the population has undefined citizenship.
+Narva profited from long distance trade though never part of the Hanseatic league, was ruled for 120 years by the Swedish and after 1704 the Russian crown.
+It was an important center of cotton milling and the textile industry for about 100 years starting in 1872.
+It was nearly completely destroyed in 1944 during World War II.
+During the Soviet occupation of Estonia in 1944–1991, the city's original inhabitants were not permitted to return, and immigrant workers from Soviet Russia and other parts of the USSR were introduced.
+Narva’s population, 65% ethnic Estonian as of the 1934 census, became overwhelmingly non-Estonian in the second half of the 20th century.
+According to more recent data, 46.7% of the city's inhabitants are citizens of Estonia, 36.3% are citizens of the Russian Federation, while 15.3% have undefined citizenship.

 History

 Early settlement

-People settled in the area from the 5th to 4th millennium BC, as witnessed by the archeological traces of the Narva culture, named after the Narva river.
+People settled in the area from the 5th to 4th millennium BC, as evidenced by archeological findings of the Narva culture, named after the Narva River.
 The fortified settlement at Narva Joaoru is the oldest known in Estonia, dated to around 1000 BC.
-The earliest written reference of Narva is in the First Novgorod Chronicle, which in the year 1172 describes a district in Novgorod called Nerevsky or Narovsky konets (yard).
-According to historians, this name derives from the name of Narva or Narva river and indicates that a frequently used trade route went through Narva, although there is no evidence of the existence of a trading settlement at the time.
+The earliest known written reference of the toponym Narva is in the First Novgorod Chronicle, which in the year 1172 describes a district in Novgorod called Nerevsky or Narovsky konets (yard).
+According to historians, this name probably derives from the name of the then village of Narva, or from the Narva River, and indicates that a frequently used trade route went through Narva, albeit no evidence of the existence of a trading settlement in Narva at the time has been found so far.